oVirt/ovirt-site/source/feature/watchdog-engine-support.html.md

 #### Backend changes

-*   Both Vm and Template will have support for watchdog cards, therefore VmBase will be extended with a watchdog property.
+*   Both Vm and Template will have support for watchdog cards
-*   New WatchDog class will represent the watchdog card and action.
-If watchdog is null in VmBase, it means that no watchdog is supported.
-Watchdog will have two properties: model and action
-*   vdsbroker must be extended in order to send the watchdog parameters to vdsm uppon Vm start
-*   VmTemplateDAODbFacadeImpl and VmDAODbFacadeImpl must be extended to support persistence of the Watchdog settings
+*   Watchdog card is represented by a VmDevice

 #### Database changes